Digressive/HyperV-Backup-Utility/README.md

 ## Change Log

+### 2024-05-11: Version 24.05.11

+* Fixed an issue where backup success would be reported when using a working directory and the final destination directory for the backup didn't have enough disk space.

 ### 2024-03-21: Version 24.03.21

 * Added -CaptureState option for the user to specify the method that Export-VM uses to capture the state of the VM whilst running.
 From [Issue 34](https://github.com/Digressive/HyperV-Backup-Utility/issues/34)